Your car used to be sacred. It used to be yours.

 Getting a cover for the inside of my car was such a great idea!

-When you are taking them out for a walk in the local park, or wooded area, you are going to get mud all over the strollers wheel.
+When you are taking them out for a walk in the local park, or wooded area, you are going to get mud all over the wheels of the stroller.

 When you get back to the car, you will give it a bit of a clear, but to get every single bit of mud off every time, is a challenge.

-Get liner to protect the inside of your car for the stroller to go on and save yourself and the car from getting too messy.
+Get liner to protect the inside of your car for the stroller to go on.
+Save yourself and the car from getting too messy!

 Every so often you can pull out the cover and give it a wash.
 For an easier life, it is a sound investment!

 The safest position for a baby to ride in is rear facing.